0xaf2f6ad/0xaf2f6ad/README.md

 ### Heya 👋

-Just another 17 year old who picked up a keyboard, started typing some code with it and found a niche for it.
-Trying to make my mind to put out some awesome work in the vast network of bits (Internet).
+Bought a keyboard for gaming, but started typing some code with it and found a niche for it.
+Trying to make my mind to put out some awesome work in the vast network of bits.

 Maybe I'll update this later on with something; less boring :^)